aws-samples/aws-security-hub-full-report-email/README.md

 ### Overview
 Security Hub includes various security standards and integrations that you can enable to understand your overall security state.
 A recurring Security Hub Full Report email will provide recipients with a proactive communication summarizing the security posture and improvement within AWS Accounts.

+This solution assumes that Security Hub is enabled in your AWS account.
+If it isn’t enabled, set up the service so that you can start seeing a comprehensive view of security findings across your AWS accounts.

 ## How the solution works
 1. An EventBridge time-based event invokes a Lambda function for processing.
 2. The Lambda function gets finding results from Security Hub API and writes them into a CSV files